yoyoismee/the80THBlotto/README.md

-# we aim to solve 80 THB lotto with "BLOCKCHAIN"
+# 80 THB lotto with "BLOCKCHAIN"

 ## we crate 2 "smart contract" to solve 2 problem.
 ### better Thai Bath